-If your boyfriend gives you a diamond ring, does it automatically mean it's an engagement?
+If your boyfriend gives you a diamond ring, does it automatically mean it's an engagement ring?
 Let our dating coach answer that question.
+Explore the other meanings that a diamond ring might have and how to handle your disappointment if it doesn't mean an engagement ring.

 Diamond Ring Dilemma